 Listening to the telephone ring is a waste of the patient’s time, especially if he is going to voice mail anyway.
-For some practices, it may make sense for incoming calls to go directly to voice mail.
+For some medical practices, it may make sense for incoming calls to go directly to voice mail.

 Equip staff well:

 The person calling your office is often feeling anxious or worried.
-To handle these calls, equip your staff with best practices training and regular refreshers on proper phone etiquette.
+To handle these calls, equip your staff with best medical practices training and regular refreshers on proper phone etiquette.
 In a medical office setting, everyone intends to be helpful, courteous and friendly; but long, busy days can often wreck best intentions when staff is not afforded proper training on inbound call management in a high call volume environment.

 Tell patients when to expect action or a call back: